 While there were conflicting accounts of how long they remained there, as they were departing, Beach got the wheels of his car stuck in the sand and destroyed the transmission in his attempts to free the vehicle.
 When he was unable to dislodge the vehicle, Barry left Caleb Gorneau and Shannon O’Brien with his car and set out to walk to town.

 Barry maintained that he walked to the Tastee Freeze on the West side of Poplar, and then received a ride in a pickup by friends Larry Rowe and Dorrance Steele the rest of the way to his home.
 These are the last two people who saw Barry out that night.
 He stated that no one was home when he arrived and that after eating a snack, he went upstairs, flopped onto his bed and quickly fell asleep.
-Barry claimed he didn’t wake until dawn and he didn’t learn about Kim Nees’ murder until late that morning when his sister, Barbara Beach, delivered the news to him at their grandparents’ ranch, about 15 miles northeast of Poplar where Barry had gone to help with the branding.
+Barry claimed he didn’t wake until dawn and he didn’t learn about Kim Nees’ murder until late that morning when his sister, Barbara Beach, delivered the news to him at their grandparents’ ranch, about 15 miles southeast of Poplar where Barry had gone to help with the branding.

 Within a few hours of the discovery of Kim Nees’ body, Deputy Sheriff Errol “Red” Wilson was knocking on the doors on the west side of town looking for witnesses who might have observed anything suspicious the previous night.
 One of the residents he spoke with was Barry Beach’s mother, Bobbie Clincher.
 Bobbie had been to Williston, ND the day before and returned home late in the evening.
 Upon returning home, Bobbie did not see Barry’s car as it was still stuck at Sandy Beach, and concluded that Barry was still out.
 Bobbie told the deputy of what she thought were Barry’s whereabouts the previous night.
 Bobbie said she also informed Wilson that Barry was still sleeping when she looked into his bedroom early that morning and that her son hadn’t even taken off the shorts and shirt he had been wearing the previous day.